Contributing¶

 Pytest can drop you in an interactive session in the case an error occurs.
 In order to do that you need to pass a

-).
-You can also setup breakpoints manually instead of using the--pdb
+--pdboption (for example by runninguv run pytest -k <NAME OF THE FALLING TEST> --pdb).
+You can also setup breakpoints manually instead of using the--pdboption.